easycui/nuclei_segmentation/README.md

 You may modify configuration.txt to change the experiement settings.

 ## Licence
 The code is liscensed under [MIT](https://github.com/easycui/nuclei_segmentation/blob/master/LICENSE).
-Copyright (c) 2018
+Copyright (c) 2018。　The dataset is downloaded from https://nucleisegmentationbenchmark.weebly.com/dataset.html.